Alexandre Renoir Shares Insight Into France’s Renoir Museum

 “Art in general is important.
 Surrounding yourself with something that brings you a sense of joy in a day and age where so many things take it away, I believe is a good thing,” Alexandre says.

-For information on how to collect artwork by Pierre-Auguste and Alexandre, contact Park West Gallery at (800) 521-9654 ext.
-4 during business hours or email@example.com after hours.
+For information on how to collect artwork by Pierre-Auguste and Alexandre Renoir, attend one of our online auctions or contact Park West Gallery at (800) 521-9654 ext.
+4 during business hours or firstname.lastname@example.org after hours.